Dennis1000/verysimplelua/Readme.txt

                 function calls
 1.0     DS      Initial Release

-This is a Lua Wrapper for Delphi XE5-D10.1 which automatically creates OOP callback functions for Delphi <-> Lua:
+This is a Lua Wrapper for Delphi XE5-D10.4 which automatically creates OOP callback functions for Delphi <-> Lua:

 uses
-  VerySimple.Lua, VerySimple.Lua.Lib;
+  VerySimple.Lua;

 type
   TMyLua = class(TVerySimpleLua)